TrinkleGroup/svreg/README.md

-# svreg
+# svreg (Structure Vector REGression)
-A package for constructing interatomic potentials using symbolic regression with "structure vectors" (svreg = Structure Vector REGression).
+A package for constructing interatomic potentials using symbolic regression with "structure vectors".